Acoustic Design Project

 Our first step represents an 80 % improvement in the low-frequency management.
-In our database of over 100 built and measured rooms, I have the data on any room size from 10′ x 10′ x 10′ to 40′ x 40′ x 40′.
+In our database of over 100 rooms, I have the data on any room size from 10′ x 10′ x 10′ to 40′ x 40′ x 40′.
 This data shows us all low-frequency unwanted pressure issues below 100 Hz.
 If your room falls into this size/volume region, I can prescribe TAP: treatment type, amount, and positions.
 This treatment prescription will get you an 80 % solution.
 That may be enough for you to keep moving on with your room product and business.
 It may not.
 Donovan wanted to get as much as we could get in low-frequency management.
 He was looking to achieve greater than 90 %.
 After Phase I is in place we must go to step two and you have spent a few weeks listening and learning your new room.

 You will now get to hear the low frequency issues in their true form.
 We assist you with taking the required measurements after the first series of units are installed with just using an iPhone.
 Once I have the measurements, I will prescribe a unit count and position.
 We will use a balance between the ACDA – 10 and the ACDA -12 performance to deal with what the numbers tell us we require.
 The positioning of new units will be critical and the measurements will tell us where we need more units.
 Remember every number tells us where it is located within the room We took the measurements, built more units and did the install.
 We achieved our goals but still at an issue at 63 Hz.
 This is a ceiling height issue and we went after it in Phase III.

 RTA Analyzer Test Results